Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ## Introduction

-jSparrow is an eclipse plugin, which automatically applies improvements, based on a set of predefined rules, to your Java code-base.
+jSparrow is an Eclipse plugin, which automatically applies improvements, based on a set of predefined rules, to your Java code-base.

 With the support of screenshots the functionality is explained, by inspecting the following projects with jSparrow: